Charitybuzz Auction FAQ’s

 What is NYWICI’s history with Charitybuzz?

-In the decade we’ve supported student scholarships by partnering with this online auction company we have raised nearly $750,000.
+In the decade we’ve partnered with this online auction company we have raised nearly $750,000.

 What if nobody bids for the experience I’m offering?